 Well, there were red faces at Punk HQ this week after the block, considered to be one of the finest items in the extremely popular field of KGV collecting, failed to sell.

-I hereby apologise to rich people for suggesting that they are prepared to pay outlandish prices for things that rats have pissed on.
+I hereby apologise to rich people for suggesting that they are prepared to pay outlandish prices for things that rats have peed on.

 I just hope the friendly people at Mossgreen Auctions don’t blame me for the radio silence in the bidding room.
 They probably won’t.
 They’re more likely toasting the success of what was a remarkable auction, which, apart from the rusted cliché block and a few other bits and bobs, proved that KGV collecting is indeed on fire.